swl10/pyslet/doc/py2.rst

     that value.
 This is one of the main differences between Python 2 and 3.
 In Python 2 bytes are characters and in Python 3 they're integers.

+..  function::  byte_value(b)

+    Given a value such as would be returned by :func:`byte` or by indexing a binary string, returns the corresponding integer value.
+    In Python 3 this a no-op but in Python 2 it maps to the builtin function ord.

 ..  function::  join_bytes(arg)